evinism/TinyBaker/README.md

 ## The Solution

-Tinybaker turns transforms into a first-order concept.
+Tinybaker turns file-to-file transforms into a first-order concept.

 TinyBaker transforms can be configured, run, composed, hosted, and tested, all independently from their specific implementations.